 A maximum of 75% of the total course costs will be reimbursed.
 Additional costs for books, exams and school/student association fees are not reimbursed.
 Note that before January 1st 2022 only the theoretical part of driving course was supported (not driving lessons) but for studies purchased and invoices issued after 1 January 2022 the driving lessons are also supported according to the rules of the funds.

 Considering the situation of the market The Boards of Educational Funds agreed to increase the refund from 75% to 90% for job related studies and courses.
-This includes studies purchased and invoices issued by 1st of May 2022.
+This includes studies purchased and invoices issued by 30th September 2022 at the Public Educational Funds and until end of the year 2022 at Starfsafl.

 Members who work for private companies and apply to Starfsafl can apply for a grant for the following in addition to general and job related studies: